ldoum/batch-transform-data-setter/README.md

 ## features
 1. Apply axis lock
 2. Set rotation mode
-3. Set new value for axis property
+3. Set new value for any axis property in euler or quaternion

 ## limitations
-1. Can only handle Euler rotation modes
 2. Can't be used to define transform data for armature bones.